top of page

 Merlin Financial Services Pty Ltd ATF Claudio Tan Family Trust, Corporate Authorised Representative No. 1315582) and all our advisers are Authorised Representatives of Finchley & Kent Pty Ltd, Australian Financial Services Licence No. 555169, ABN 50 673 291 079, and has its registered office at Level 63, 25 Martin Place, Sydney NSW 2000.
 Finchley & Kent Pty Ltd Australian Financial Services Licence applies to financial products only.
 Please note that Property Investment, Tax & Accounting, Mortgages & Finance are not considered to be financial products.

-Disclaimer: The information contained within the website is of a general nature only.
+The information contained within the website is of a general nature only.
 Whilst every care has been taken to ensure the accuracy of the material, Merlin Financial Services Pty Ltd ATF Claudio Tan Family Trust and Finchley & Kent Pty Ltd will not bear responsibility or liability for any action taken by any person, persons or organisation on the purported basis of information contained herein.
 Without limiting the generality of the foregoing, no person, persons or organisation should invest monies or take action on reliance of the material contained herein but instead should satisfy themselves independently of the appropriateness of such action.

 bottom of page